sagemath/sagewiki_to_gh-2022-10-10/faq.md

 ----------
- * QUESTION: When running Sage under VMware if you log in under manage you are not given the permissions to create a file!
+ * QUESTION: When running Sage under VMware, if you log in under manage you are not given the permissions to create a file!
  * ANSWER: Type "sudo su" before creating files.

 ----------
  * QUESTION: I'm getting weird build failures on OSX.
 How do I fix this?
- * ANSWER: search the build log (install.log) to see if you're getting "fork: Resource temporarily unavailable.".
+ * ANSWER: Search the build log (install.log) to see if you're getting "fork: Resource temporarily unavailable.".
 If so, try the following.
 Create (or edit) /etc/launchd.conf and include the following:
  {{{
 limit maxproc 512 2048
 }}}
  . then reboot.
 See [http://www.macosxhints.com/article.php?story=20050709233920660 this page] for more details.
 ----------
- * QUESTION: How do I use the bitwise XOR operator in sage?
+ * QUESTION: How do I use the bitwise XOR operator in Sage?
  * ANSWER: Define two variables, for example {{{a = 5; b = 8}}}, and evaluate {{{a.__xor__(b)}}}, 13.
 You can also do {{{(5).__xor__(8)}}} (the parentheses are necessary so that Sage doesn't think you have a real number).
  There are several ways to define a function: {{{xor = lambda x, y: x.__xor__(y)}}} and then do {{{xor(3, 8)}}}.
 Another option, which sneaks around the Sage preparser, is {{{def xor(a,b):  return eval("%s^%s"%(a,b))}}}.
 You can also turn off the Sage preparser with {{{preparser(False)}}} -- then {{{^}}} will work just like in Python, and you can later turn on the preparser with {{{preparser(True)}}}.
 (That only works in command-line Sage; in a notebook, switch to Python mode.)